Healthy Veggie Burger

 By the wlr team

 This is a grain-free, gluten-free, and dairy-free veggie burger that is not meant to taste like meat.
-Instead, it has a wonderfully distinctive taste that you'll never miss meat burgers again.
+Instead, it has a wonderfully distinctive taste so you'll never miss meat burgers again.

 - Recipe makes: 8 servings